Open-EO/openeo.org/documentation/1.0/python/index.md

 job = datacube.send_job()
 ```

-The "send_job" method sends all necessary information to the backend and creates a new job, which gets returned.
+The `send_job` method sends all necessary information to the backend and creates a new job, which gets returned.
 After calling this, the job is just created, but has not started the execution at the backend.

 ```python